LtdJorge/AdventOfClaude/README.md

   cosmetic warning resolutions, like moving the tests module after the main function.
 - Implementations are not guaranteed to compile.
 Following is a table with the results, a `Day N Part M` solution either doesn't compile, compiles but isn't correct or is correct.
-- If Claude gives specific instructions like creating a file or
+- Specific instructions given by Claude like creating a file or editing a prior solution are always followed

 ## Results